-6. Repatriate

-Replace use of Independent Sector for electives, mental health placements with inhouse capacity
+6. Repatriate Replace use of Independent Sector for electives, MH placements with in-house capacity

-5. Manage activity

-Integrated care models so that more pathways take place outside the acute sector
+5. Manage Activity Integrated care models so that more pathways take place outside of the acute sector

-4. Savings

-2% cash out to cover cost pressures and the convergence factor
+4. Savings 2% cash out to cover cost pressures and the convergence factor